goharbor/community/proposals/arm64-support-harbor.md

 ## Proposal

-Note: No changes have been made to functionality—this update ensures that the current architecture remains unaffected.
+Note: This proposal introduces no changes to Harbor’s core functionality.
+It adds support for additional architectures while keeping existing behavior unchanged.

 All Harbor component images have been built and tagged for the Arm64 architecture.
 These images have been pushed to my DockerHub repository under the namespace ranichowdary/ (replacing the original goharbor/ namespace) for testing and validation purposes.
 Once the review is complete, the image names can be reverted to the original naming convention.